 Breathing techniques for anxiety are often recommended by therapists as part of our treatment of patients with anxiety, although we don’t completely understand how it works and the quality of the research is somewhat lacking.Breathing techniques for anxiety are simple to learn, can be used in multiple settings, and for multiple kind of anxiety.
 WIlkinson et al ( 2001)

 Breathing techniques for anxiety fall under the category of relaxation techniques.
 They have their roots in eastern meditation and yoga.
 In the west, we started using breathing in our therapy offices in the 70’s.It is considered a common treatment protocol for stress management and general anxiety (Wiley 2012).

-breathing.
-But first, some facts that might help explain why it’s a good choice as an intervention.
+Three breathing techniques for anxiety are discussed here: yogic, boxed, and diaphragmatic breathing.
+But first, some facts might help explain why it’s a good choice as an intervention.